Kurt Gscheidle

 In 1969 Gscheidle was a nominee for Chairman of the German Confederation of Trade Unions (DGB) but had to step down in favour of Heinz Oskar Vetter.
-He then served as a secretary of state at the Ministry of Post and Telecommunications and from 1974 as Minister of Transport (until 1980) and Post and Telecommunications (until 1982) under Helmut Schmidt in the latter's three terms as Federal Chancellor.
+He then served as a secretary of state at the Federal Ministry of Post and Telecommunications and from 1974 as Federal Minister of Transport (until 1980) and Federal Minister of Post and Telecommunications (until 1982) under Helmut Schmidt in the latter's three terms as Federal Chancellor.

 Gscheidle stamp

 Gscheidle is known among philatelists for a stamp designed on the occasion of the 1980 Summer Olympics in Moscow.
 As West Germany participated in the Olympics boycott the stamp was never issued, however Gscheidle, then Minister of Post had received some proofs which he kept after his incumbency.
 From 1982 to 1983 his wife erroneously used about 24 of these stamps for her private correspondence, which today realize peak prices at auctions.
 In October 2010, one of the Gscheidle stamps was sold for 26,000 euros in Düsseldorf, Germany.